free excel invoice templates

-Charging GST Tax on Shipping Cost
+Charge GST Tax on Shipping Cost - Invoice Manager for Excel

-The default/standard invoice template included in Excel Invoice Manager setup program has two tax names pre-defined – the first is PST, and the second is GST.
 The program also offers an option "Tax invoice total including shipping cost" on the Taxes tab of the Settings window that can be opened by clicking the Settings button on the Invocie worksheet.
 If the option is checked, both taxes are calculated on the sum of the Taxable Subtotal + Shipping Cost.
-If you charge GST-only on shipping cost, here is how to customize the default template.

 Solution 1: Customizing the first tax formula to ignore shipping cost